GICSAFePhD/RailML/Layouts/Example_7/Readme.md

 A railway platform is where the passengers wait for trains to arrive and depart.
 Therefore, it is necessary to have a departure signal after the platform.
 This logic is implemented using Algorithm 6, explained in [1] section "III.
 SIGNALLING GENERATION".

-Figure 11 shows (in red letters) the signals Generated due level crossings and platforms.
+The algorithm does not assign signalling for level crossings and platforms because this network does not have any of them, as shown in Figure 11.

 ![Figure 11](Figure3.svg "Figure 11")